bcgov/devhub-resources/resources/community/finding-resources.md

 ---
 resourceType: Documentation
+title: Where to find helpful resources as a developer
+description: |-
+Know what you are trying to look for but don't know where to start?
+Here is a guide that provides helpful resources for developer's looking for shared components, code examples etc.
 tags:
 - Starting Out
 - Beginner's Guide
 personas:
 - Developer
-description: Know what you are trying to look for but don't know where to start?
-Here is a guide that provides helpful resources for developer's looking for shared components, code examples etc.
-title: Where to find helpful resources as a developer
 ---

 ## Where To Find Helpful Resources As A Developer